- ABOUT SHS

 This presentation focuses on health and social justice.
 Topics can include health disparities, health and healing across cultures, worldview, differences in help-seeking behaviors and privilege.

-This interactive presentation focuses on the components of healthy and unhealthy relationships, and how to support a friend who is in an unhealthy one.
+This interactive presentation will help students learn the components of healthy vs. unhealthy relationships, and recommend ways to help a friend.

 This program covers the fundamentals of exercise, and offers tips on how individuals can initiate or increase their own physical activity.
 (The Department of Recreational Sports also offers outreach presentations related to exercise and fitness.
 Learn more about customized group fitness classes at http://oregonstate.edu/recsports/customized-group-fitness-classes.)